Am0rphous/Awesome/Networking.md

 ### Network Simulation
 - [GNs3-server](https://github.com/GNS3/gns3-server) - The GNS3 server manages emulators such as Dynamips, VirtualBox or Qemu/KVM. [www.gns3.com](https://www.gns3.com/)
   - [GNs3-gui](https://github.com/GNS3/gns3-gui) - GNS3 Graphical Network Simulator.
+- [INetSim](https://www.inetsim.org/) - software suite for simulating common internet services in a lab environment, e.g. for analyzing the network behaviour of unknown malware samples.
 - [The Shadow Simulator](https://github.com/shadow/shadow) - Shadow is a unique discrete-event network simulator that runs real applications like Tor, and distributed systems of thousands of nodes on a single machine.